naif-sameer/my-programming-docs/docs/javascript/js-docs.md

 ### Notes
 1. Call Stack
-	+ Mechanism to make interapreter track your call.
+	+ Mechanism to make interpreter track your call.
 	+ when you call a function its added to the stack.
 	+ when function executed its remove from the stack.
-	+ the interpreter continune calling from the last point.
+	+ the interpreter continue calling from the last point.
-	+ call stack detct web api and leave it to the browser to handle it.
+	+ call stack decked web api and leave it to the browser to handle it.
 2. Web api
-	- Methods available from Enviroment `Browser`
+	- Methods available from Environment `Browser`
 	- when complete it add the callback to the callback queue.
 3. Event loop
 	- wait the call stack to finish.